RechercheStochastique/Shovel/docs/index.md

 This is a test for Shovel documentation site.
+Now I need to make it go to the real stuff.